Rushifx/SEAgowhere/README.md

 ### Key Application Requirements

-To achieve a Minimum Viable Product for the proposed web application, the following key requirements were derived from a requirement analysis, illustrated below through an iterative process, as well as the MoSCoW prioritization.
+To achieve a Minimum Viable Product (MVP) for the proposed web application, the following key requirements were derived from a requirement analysis, illustrated below through an iterative process, as well as the MoSCoW prioritization.
 <br>
 The aim was to engineer based off both the cirriculum learnt, as well as in alignment of the overall vision of the application a set of key required features in the domain of: